dsert1/fullstack-take-home-2/README.md

 - UX and UI polish.
 - Proper use of React patterns and state management.
 - Successful integration with FastAPI.
-- Creative enhancements beyond the core requirements.
+- Creative enhancements and features beyond the core requirements.